Drug Law Violations

-A conviction that was reversed, set aside, or removed from the student’s record does not count, nor does one received when she was a juvenile, unless she was tried as an adult.
+A conviction that was reversed, set aside, or removed from the student’s record does not count, nor does one received when he/she was a juvenile, unless he/she was tried as an adult.
 The student self certifies when completing the Free Application for Federal Student Aid (FAFSA).

 - First Offense: Ineligible for one year from date of conviction